 Geetika Pathania Jain: Thank you for this exclusive interview with India Currents.
 Excited about your upcoming film Photograph.
 I had the honor and the pleasure of reviewing The Lunchbox and I was struck by some of the authorial signatures that I’m starting to see in your films.
 Certainly Mumbai appears to be your muse (or maybe it’s Bombay) with its colonial architecture and its chawls and teeming poverty.
 Any comments on why Mumbai inspires you so much?

 Ritesh Batra: I don’t spend a whole lot of time thinking about it myself.
 I do love the city.
 I grew up there.
 I was there till I was eighteen.
 I really loved how it used to be.
 And that kind of finds its way when I’m writing something.
-And with this movie, I do want to do my own writing, to get back to directing my own writing.
+And especially with this movie, I wanted to get back to my own writing, to get back to directing my own writing.
 Yeah, so it also has a lot of nostalgia in it, just like The Lunchbox did, so I really come to it from a place of nostalgia.

 You know when it used to be Bombay, when I was growing up, someone in the twenties now — I’m in my late 30s — but someone in their twenties now would be able to make a movie about Mumbai now, but my movies are more about people who are going through the city with a certain degree of nostalgia, which sometimes blends in and sometimes stands out from what their journey is, but it had a big impact on who they are.